Sung Hoon (actor)

-Sung Hoon (born Bang In-gyu on February 14, 1983) is a South Korean actor and a model.
+Bang Sung-hoon (Korean: 방성훈; born February 14, 1983), born Bang In-gyu and known professionally as Sung Hoon, is a South Korean actor and model.

 Early life

-Sung Hoon's birth name is Bang In-gyu but he legally changed his name to Bang Sung-hoon because since little, he was often sick and had so many surgeries.
-He revealed the reason thru variety show I Live Alone in episode 312.
-He was a swimming champion in his University and specialised in butterfly stroke.
+Sung Hoon's birth name is Bang In-gyu but he legally changed his name to Bang Sung-hoon because since he was young, he was often sick and had many surgeries.
+He revealed the reason in a variety show I Live Alone in episode 312.
+He was a swimming champion at his University and specialized in butterfly stroke.
 He swam for 14 years but had to quit because of a spinal injury.
-He then enlisted into the military, but the same injury sent him home early.
+He then enlisted in the military, but the same injury sent him home early.

 Sung Hoon then went on and became a swimming trainer.
 He debuted as an actor in 2009 with White Brown's Because I Love You.

 Career

 2011–2012: First acting roles and commercial success

 Sung Hoon's breakthrough role was in the supernatural romance drama, New Tales of Gisaeng.
 His performance in this drama earned him a New Star Award at 2011 SBS Drama Awards.

 In 2012, he was cast in his first Chinese drama, The Bodyguard.
 The same year, he featured in historical drama Faith, playing an antagonist role.
 Later that year, he was cast in the daily drama, The Birth of a Family.